 Whether you’re just getting started or have millions of users, understanding how your products are being used helps you prioritize development, meet customer requirements and build consensus with stakeholders throughout the product life cycle.

-Software usage analytics offer a detailed tracking and analysis of how users interact with applications.
-These analytics provide insights about when and how to improve the user experience, prioritize feature enhancements, measure user adoption, track compliance and provide real-time user help.
+Software usage analytics offer detailed tracking and analysis of how users interact with applications.
+These analytics provide insights about when and how to improve the user experience, prioritize feature enhancements, measure user adoption, track compliance, and provide real-time user help.
 Software providers and application developers are leaning on these analytics to understand users’ behaviors, and Gartner predicts that, by 2021, 75% of software providers will rely on these insights to inform product management decisions and measure customer health.

 Collecting and analyzing software usage data helps experienced product professionals validate their instincts.
 For junior team members, it offers the opportunity to test their hypotheses so they can make faster, more efficient decisions at all stages of the development cycle.

 Defining minimum requirements usually is a joint decision between product management and engineering.
 In the absence of data, these decisions often are driven by the HiPPO—the highest-paid person’s opinion.
 On the other hand, gathering basic statistics can lead to big wins.

 Building information modeling software vendor Solibri discovered this when it began collecting information on the characteristics of users’ computer environments (e.g., memory, processor speed, screen resolution).